MicrosoftDocs/dataexplorer-docs/kusto/query/visualization-plotly.md

 ---
 title:  Plotly visualization
-description: This article describes how to visualize data using the Plotly graphics library in Azure Data Explorer. ms.reviewer: adieldar ms.topic: reference ms.date: 08/13/2023
+description:  This article describes how to visualize data using the Plotly graphics library. ms.reviewer: adieldar ms.topic: reference ms.date: 08/13/2023